Doomsday rule: Doomsdays for contemporary years

-The table is filled in horizontally, skipping one column for each leap year.
-This table cycles every 28 years, except in the Gregorian calendar on years that are a multiple of 100 (such as 1900 and 2100 which are not leap years) that are not also a multiple of 400 (like 2000 which is still a leap year).
-The full cycle is 28 years (1,461 weeks) in the Julian calendar, 400 years (20,871 weeks) in the Gregorian calendar.

-Memorable dates that always land on Doomsday
+Finding the day of the week from a year's doomsday

 One can find the day of the week of a given calendar date by using a nearby doomsday as a reference point.
 To help with this, the following is a list of easy-to-remember dates for each month that always land on the doomsday.

-As mentioned above, the last day of February defines the doomsday.
+The last day of February is always a doomsday.
 For January, January 3 is a doomsday during common years and January 4 a doomsday during leap years, which can be remembered as "the 3rd during 3 years in 4, and the 4th in the 4th year".
-For March, one can remember the pseudo-date "March 0", which refers to the day before March 1, i.e. the last day of February.
+For March, one can remember either Pi Day or "March 0", the latter referring to the day before March 1, i.e. the last day of February.

 For the months April through December, the even numbered months are covered by the double dates 4/4, 6/6, 8/8, 10/10, and 12/12, all of which fall on the doomsday.
-The odd numbered months can be remembered with the mnemonic "I work from 9 to 5 at the 7-11", i.e., 9/5, 7/11, and also 5/9 and 11/7, are all doomsdays (this is true for both the Day/Month and Month/Day conventions).
+The odd numbered months can be remembered with the mnemonic "I work from 9 to 5 at the 7–11", i.e., 9/5, 7/11, and also 5/9 and 11/7, are all doomsdays (this is true for both the day/month and month/day conventions).

+John Conway wrote that: "Summary: 'Last' in Jan and Feb, otherwise nth in even months, (n ± 4) in odd ones".

+He clarified that: "The sign is + for long odd months (31 days), and − for short ones (30 days)".

-Several well-known dates, such as Pi Day, Independence Day in United States, and the start of the Spanish Civil War, also fall on doomsdays every year.
-The chart below includes only the mnemonics covered in the sources listed.
+Several well-known dates, such as Independence Day in United States, Boxing Day, Halloween and Valentine's Day in common years, also fall on doomsdays every year.

 Since the doomsday for a particular year is directly related to weekdays of dates in the period from March through February of the next year, common years and leap years have to be distinguished for January and February of the same year.

-January and February can be treated as the last two months of the previous year.

 Example

 To find which day of the week Christmas Day of 2021 is, proceed as follows: in the year 2021, doomsday is on Sunday.
 Since December 12 is a doomsday, December 25, being thirteen days afterwards (two weeks less a day), fell on a Saturday.
-Christmas Day is always the day before doomsday.
-In addition, July 4 (U.S. Independence Day) is always on a doomsday, as are Halloween (October 31), Pi Day (March 14), and Boxing Day (December 26).
+Christmas Day is always the day of the week before doomsday.
+In addition, July 4 (U.S. Independence Day) is always on the same day of the week as a doomsday, as are Halloween (October 31), Pi Day (March 14), and December 26 (Boxing Day).